edward821220/yoga-bear/README.md

 ### Member System

-Users can sign up and login by email and select their identities (teacher or student).
+Users can sign up and log in by email and select their identities (teacher or student).
 ![img](https://i.imgur.com/oSua5gf.png)

 ### Payment System